top of page

 RB | IOWA | 6’0 | 225

-Strengths: Johnson is a patient runner who possesses impressive vision.
-He effectively waits for blocking to develop and hits the hole with urgency.
-Johnson is a smooth glider who uses his movements efficiently.
-He has good contact balance and fights for extra yardage.
-Johnson has a nice blend of size and athleticism, which will make him a versatile back at the next level Weaknesses: Johsnon is not overly speedy or elusive and can sometimes get too upright out of structure Bottom Line: If Johnson is drafted to an outside-zone scheme with a quality o-line, he could become a very productive back in the NFL.
+Strengths: Johnson is a patient runner with impressive vision.
+He waits for blocks to develop and hits the hole with urgency.
+A smooth glider, he uses his movements efficiently and shows good contact balance, consistently fighting for extra yards.
+Johnson has a strong blend of size and athleticism, making him a versatile back at the next level.
+Weaknesses: He’s not particularly fast or elusive and can run too upright when plays break down.
+Bottom Line: If Johnson lands in an outside-zone scheme with a strong offensive line, he has the tools to become a highly productive NFL back.

 Grade: Round 2